richorama/AzureArchitectureReference/readme.md

 This guide is incomplete.
 Please fork, adjust and send a pull request (please include a link to official Microsoft documentation for any information added to the page).

 This reference is available as a [single page](singlepage.md) or [split into multiple pages](readme.md).

-Please also see [Azure Subscription and Service Limits, Quotas, and Constraints](http://azure.microsoft.com/en-gb/documentation/articles/azure-subscription-service-limits/) for more information.

 ---